 These complex dynamics can be seen in Xi’s extensive anticorruption campaign.
 While corruption crackdowns are not uncommon following a transfer of power, the scope of Xi’s campaign has been unprecedented, targeting some two million officials since late 2012, including high-level officials, or “tigers,” senior military figures, and lower-level party cadres, or “flies.”
 Some of the most high-profile cases include Hu’s former aide, Ling Jihua, and his brothers; former Chongqing party chief Bo Xilai; Xu Caihou and Guo Boxiong, former vice chairmen of China’s top military body; and Zhou Yongkang, a retired Politburo Standing Committee member and former chief of the CCP’s law and politics commission.
-Between Xi’s power elevation and the end of 2016, more than 850 individuals were expelled or arrested for corruption, including nearly one hundred “tigers,” or high-level officials.
-In addition, eighteen members of the party’s Central Committee have been detained by corruption investigators.
-The antigraft movement, though extremely popular among Chinese people, may alienate some elites and paralyze governing at lower levels for fear of falling under the party corruption watchdog’s suspicions.
+Experts say the antigraft movement, though extremely popular among Chinese people, may alienate some elites and paralyze governance at lower levels for fear of falling under the party corruption watchdog’s suspicions.

 The Elevation of Xi